 For Prospective Students

-The University of Mary Washington has three different programs in Geographic Information Science (GIS).
-If you are interested in a career using geospatial technologies in some way, look at your options here:
+The University of Mary Washington has two programs in Geographic Information Science (GIS).
+If you are interested in a career using geospatial technologies in some way, here are your options:

-We also offer an undergraduate Certificate in Geographic Information Science (GISC).
-This is for UMW students in any major (including those pursuing the Geospatial Analysis major).
-It is exactly like a minor, requiring 19 credits: 4 4-credit courses and a 3-credit capstone, which is usually an internship.
-Majors in Biology, Computer Science, Environmental Science, Historic Preservation, History, and Political Science commonly earn the GIS Certificate, as it provides “hard skills” with which they can successfully pursue employment.
+Majors in Conservation Biology, Geology, Environmental Science, Historic Preservation, History, and Political Science commonly earn the GIS Certificate, as it provides “hard skills” with which they can successfully pursue employment.
 Majors in Business Administration and Economics are less common, but it is a really good fit!
 Highly sought after in graduate school, knowledge of GIS will set you apart from the competition.
 Our program is very well regarded, and we have a wide network of alumni in the greater Washington, DC region, which is helpful in placing interns and acquiring entry-level jobs.

-The Certificate in Geographic Information Science is also available as a stand-alone program, to non-degree-seeking students.
+Non-degree-seeking student may apply for the Certificate in Geographic Information Science as a stand-alone program.
 The application procedure is slightly different; students may enter with no GIS coursework, or having taken some courses.

 Questions?
 Contact the Chair of the Department of Geography.